 Blast from the past of high school Jess

 First time at the Spa

 Here's the story about how being exposed helped me on the road to loving my body better:

 So out of the blue and with the desire to go get a massage without paying 15 billion dollars for it (or me being cheap because massages aren't that expensive in Shanghai), I decided to check out the Korean spa that people in Shanghai are always talking about.

-When I arrived and checked in, I was able to get in for a discount at 70 RMB (a bit over 12 dollars). they took my shoes and led me down a dim-lighted stairway and pointed me towards to women's locker room.
+When I arrived and checked in, I was able to get in for a discount at 70 RMB (a bit over 12 dollars).
+They took my shoes and led me down a dim stairway and pointed me towards to women's locker room.
 As I entered the locker room, my eyes met ASS.
-Just straight ass and titties and naked people
+Just straight ass and titties and naked women.

 NO ONE told me that you would be naked inside the rooms.
 NO ONE.
 At least 5 people told me that Korean spas are awesome and that I should try it sometime.
 In hindsight, I could have done research myself, but I heard the words 'Korean' and 'spa' together so I figured it would be great skin care and relaxation.
 I almost backed out and was willing to waste the money I spent just to enter (again mind you only about 12 dollars for 24 hours of relaxation but well.)